sebastianlederer/NuPackageManager/README.md

 * conf/actions/upgrade.dist
 * conf/backend.conf.dist

+> [!NOTE]
-You need to modify at least these files according to your installation:
+> You need to modify at least these files according to your installation:
-* conf/backend.conf - set the server url, mirroring directory and SSH identity
+> * conf/backend.conf - set the server url, mirroring directory and SSH identity
-* tomcat/nupama-tomcat.properties - set server.location to your install directory
+> * tomcat/nupama-tomcat.properties - set server.location to your install directory
-* tomcat/conf/server.xml.dist - set up authentication, or delegate it to reverse proxy
+> * tomcat/conf/server.xml.dist - set up authentication, or delegate it to reverse proxy
-* tomcat/conf/tomcat-users.xml.dist - set up users and groups if you use Tomcat builtin authentication
+> * tomcat/conf/tomcat-users.xml.dist - set up users and groups if you use Tomcat builtin authentication

-Backend-Configuration
+Backend Configuration
 ----------------------
 ### SSH identity
 Nupama will make SSH connections to the managed hosts to gather information, configure repositories, do updates and reboots.
 You can configure the user that Nupama will use for the SSH connection, and the SSH key, with *ssh_user* and *ssh_key* in *conf/backend.conf*.
+You also need to make sure that the host keys of all managed hosts are stored in the *.ssh/known_hosts* file of *ssh_user*.

 ### Server URL
 The server URL is used by the configuration action to set up repositories on